naholyr/show-time/README.md

 Binding arbitrary free ports and not playing video means you can run the command as many times as you want.

+## Offline mode

+In offline mode, show-time will only fetch information already in cache:

+* You select an episode amongst those already (even partially) previously downloaded
+* You can use downloaded subtitles, but won't download new ones
+* Video is played immediately

+This mode works particularly fine with download mode: run ``show-time --download`` to fetch a full episode, then once disconnected run ``show-time --offline`` and here you go :)

 ## The cache

 A lot of things are put in the cache, which is located at ``$HOME/.show-time/cache``: